-There are several reasons to celebrate this year: the inauguration of the new chief conductor Kirill Petrenko, the 30th anniversary of the fall of the Berlin Wall and the 30-year partnership between the Berliner Philharmoniker and Deutsche Bank.
-“We are delighted to have had Deutsche Bank continuously at our side us for so many years,” says Andrea Zietzschmann, general manager of the Berliner Philharmoniker.
+At the beginning of the 2019/2020 concert season, there were several reasons to celebrate: the inauguration of the new chief conductor Kirill Petrenko, the 30th anniversary of the fall of the Berlin Wall and the 30-year partnership between the Berliner Philharmoniker and Deutsche Bank.
+“We are delighted to have had Deutsche Bank continuously at our side us for so many years,” said Andrea Zietzschmann, general manager of the Berliner Philharmoniker.
 “This trusted partnership goes far beyond sponsoring and is characterised by a joint desire to open classical music up to new audiences.
 In this spirit, pioneering projects such as our education programme and the Digital Concert Hall were created, which would not have been possible without Deutsche Bank.
 We are very grateful for this support.”

 The power of music to connect